Nightwing (film): Production

-This was Hiller's only horror film.
+This was Arthur Hiller's only horror film.
 The film was shot on location in Albuquerque, Santa Fe, and Cubero, New Mexico.
 The soundtrack includes "Lucille" by Kenny Rogers and "Don't It Make My Brown Eyes Blue" by Crystal Gayle.
 The bats were the creation of special effects artist Carlo Rambaldi, who previously had worked on King Kong and Close Encounters of the Third Kind.

 Critical reception

-When it was first released in 1979, the movie failed, both critically and financially.
+When the film was first released in 1979, it failed, both critically and financially.
 Vincent Canby of The New York Times called the film "not very horrifying" and thought "it looks as if it had been put together from a child's instruction book."
 He added, "The screenplay... is terrible and the special effects third-rate."
 Additionally, Time Out New York said the film "never really takes off" and added, "Hiller's direction simply plods to a corny and unsatisfactory ending after getting bogged down in subplots concerning whale-oil prospectors, Indian religious mumbo-jumbo, and inter-tribal rivalries."
 And Channel 4 observed, "Quite why Hiller was selected to direct this suspense shocker is the most interesting thing about the project.
 A filmmaker who has made a speciality of showing reverence for platitudes has no jurisdiction over a piece of schlock nonsense about bat-killers in the Arizona desert."

-It also won Worst Picture at the 1979 Stinkers Bad Movie Awards.
+The film also won Worst Picture at the 1979 Stinkers Bad Movie Awards.
 When the Expansion Project redid the ballot in 2004, the film was listed with the following: